 This article is part of

+Ease of use.
 Agarwal believes the main attraction of RPA platforms is that they are easy to use and don't require deep technology skills.

 IPA development and implementations are significantly more complex.
 The technology requires data extraction and classification, machine learning and AI to foster decision-making.
-Businesses using IPA will need experts on hand who have an in-depth understanding of an evergrowing set of tools and capabilities in the space.
+Businesses using IPA will need experts on hand who have an in-depth understanding of an ever-growing set of tools and capabilities in the space.

 Agarwal said technical skill requirements for users are key distinctions IT executives should be aware of upfront.
 The technical skill required for RPA ranges from basic to mature, whereas the technical skill required for IPA ranges from mature to advanced.

 The RPA and IPA continuum

-Deven Samant, director of enterprise solutions at Infostretch, a digital engineering solutions company, sees the move to IPA as a continuum, with RPA serving as the foundation for the AI, machine learning and analytics IPA brings to automating business processes.
+Indeed, Deven Samant, director of enterprise solutions at Infostretch, a digital engineering solutions company, sees the move to IPA as a continuum, with RPA serving as the foundation for the AI, machine learning and analytics that IPA brings to automating business processes.
 "You can't have IPA without the foundation of RPA," he said.

 The first two phases are more process driven -- they are about automating very defined and deterministic processes.
 In the third phase, machine learning and AI enable the bots to handle more nondeterministic in behavior.
 It's about moving from getting a machine to think about a task to getting a machine to think about the process, Samant said.